hyperledger/identus-docs/documentation/docs/atala-prism/overview.md

   - For the fully featured PRISM Cloud Agent, please see [PRISM Cloud Agent](prism-cloud-agent/overview)
   - For details on the building-blocks, please see [Building Blocks](prism-cloud-agent/building-blocks)
   - For the Verifiable Data Registry based upon Cardano, please see [PRISM Node](prism-node)
-  - For the Enterprise version of our cloud agent, please see [PRISM Cloud Agent Enterprise](prism-cloud-agent-enterprise/overview)
   - For how Atala host it's dedicated instances, please see [Hosted Instances](infrastructure/hosted-instances)